andreasonny83/angular-material-toasts/README.md

 Include `dist/angular-material-toasts.min.js` and `dist/angular-material-toasts.min.css` to your AngularJS project.

-Add `ngMaterialToast` as a module dependency for your module.
+Add `ngMaterialToasts` as a module dependency for your module.

     angular.module('myApp', ['materialToast']);